portsoc/Web-DB-with-Node/README.md

  - `config.js` – configuration options
  - `static/*` – static pages and client code
  - `server.js` – MySQL-backed API server
- - `server-inmemory.js` – old, in-memory server
+ - `server-inmemory.js` – simple, in-memory version of the server
- - `database.sql` – the SQL commands to set up the database.
+ - `database.sql` – the SQL commands to set up the database
+ - `package.json` – defines the dependencies of this package.

 ### Installation